hpbuniat/mergy/README.md

       [--all]                            // use all unmerged revisions
       [--diff-all]                       // equals --diff --all
-      [--strict]                         // only merge, what was given - no force via config, this is the default [--commit]                         // commit changes in the wc - with tracked log, if present [--more]                           // skip commit
+      [--strict]                         // only merge, what was given - no force via config, this is the default [--commit]                         // commit changes in the wc - with tracked log, if present (only, if unattended) [--more]                           // skip commit
       [--unattended]                     // skip optional confirmations